valueflows/valueflows/mkdocs/docs/introduction/faq.md

 ### What is Valueflows?

 Valueflows is a vocabulary and model (an ontology) that is intended to cover any economic activity, focused on the economic networks of the "next economy", but also supporting conventional businesses and supply chains.
-It's purpose is to facilitate interoperability between various economic software.
+It's main purpose is to facilitate interoperability between various economic software.
+It can also be used as an internal model for a Valueflows "native" application.

 ### Does Valueflows include an application that I can run or fork?